Public Awareness Campaign To Be Launched To Prevent Corona Virus: Shafqat Mahmood - UrduPoint

 Public Awareness Campaign To Be Launched To Prevent Corona Virus: Shafqat Mahmood

-ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Mar, 2020 ) :Minister for education and Professional Training Shafqat Mahmood Thursday said the Ministry of Education would launch a public awareness campaign to adopt precautionary measures including avoiding from hands shack with each others to prevent corona virus.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Mar, 2020 ) :Minister for education and Professional Training Shafqat Mahmood has said the Ministry of Education would launch a public awareness campaign to adopt precautionary measures including avoiding from hands shack with each others to prevent corona virus.

 Commenting on cancellation of Pakistan Super League (PSL) matches, he said there were threats of corona virus globally but the panic should not be created to make lives of people paralyze and miserable.